 Mary Poppins’ London

 Spit spot!
-Everyone’s favourite nanny returns to the West End in Mary Poppins The Musical.
+Everyone’s favourite nanny returns to the West End in Mary Poppins The Musical on 23 Oct.
 Kathryn Conway hunts for the magic of Mary around town.

 Another location that gets top billing in Mary Poppins Returns is the Bank of England, which doubles as the Fidelity Fiduciary Bank, where Michael goes in search of his father’s share certificate (although the bank’s exterior featured in the film is actually its neighbour, The Royal Exchange).
-While the Bank of England isn’t open to the public, a visit to its museum will provide an opportunity to learn about the institution’s 325-year history.
+While the Bank of England isn’t open to the public, a visit to the Bank of England Museum will provide an opportunity to learn about the institution’s 325-year history.

 For those still in need of a little Mary Poppins-inspired fun, you can admire the city’s skyline while you sip Mary’s Tea and indulge in delicious sweet treats during the Mary Poppins Afternoon Tea at Aqua Shard (to 3 Nov).